 allows hunting at any time on Crown Land, State Forest and private land (with landowners permission).
 Domestic rabbits should be desexed and kept enclosed; release of unwanted rabbits is illegal.

 Australia has the world's longest continuous standing fence - approx. 3250 km long - which was built to protect the pastoral lands of Western Australia from the ravages of rabbits.

-For advice on controlling rabbit populations in Tasmania contact the Invasive Species Branch on 03 6777 2200.Release of Rabbit Calicivirus Disease
+For advice on controlling rabbit populations in Tasmania contact Biosecurity Tasmania 03 6165 3777Release of Rabbit Calicivirus Disease

-The PestSmart Toolkit provides information and guidance on best-practice invasive animal management on several key vertebrate pest species including rabbits, foxes, feral pigs and feral cats.
+is a toolkit of information on best-practice management for several key vertebrate pest species including rabbits, foxes, feral pigs and feral cats.

 See other invasive mammals:

 See other invasive species: